 How can you tell the difference between behaviors from ADHD and those related to hypermobiilty?
 I think I may have an idea.

-When a hypermobile child is given effective and consistent postural support, is allowed to rest before becoming exhausted (even if they say they are fine), and any pain issues are fully addressed, only then can you assess for attentional problems.
 Occupational therapists with both physical medicine and sensory processing training are skilled at developing programs for postural control and energy conservation, as well as adapting activities for improved functioning.
 They are capable of discussing pain symptoms with pediatricians and other health professionals.

 I think that many children are being criticized for being lazy or unmotivated, and diagnosed as lacking attentional skills when the real cause of their behaviors is right under our noses.
 It is time to give these kids a chance to escape a label they may not have.